The Cauchy Problem for Non-Isentropic compressible Navier-Stokes/Allen-Cahn system with Degenerate Heat-Conductivity

 For the non-isentropic compressible Navier-Stokes/Allen-Cahn system \eqref{original NSAC}, Kotschote \cite{K2012} obtained the existence and uniqueness of local strong solutions in bounded domain recently.
-For about the isentropic Navier-Stokes/Allen-Cahn problem, Feireisl-Petzeltov$\mathrm{\acute{a}}$-Rocca-Schimperna \cite{FPRS2010} presented the global existence of a weak solution based on the renormalization weak solution framework introduced by Lions \cite{Lions1998}.
-Ding-Li-Lou \cite{DLL2013} established the existence and uniqueness of global strong solution for initial boundary problem in 1-D. Moreover, Chen-Guo \cite{CG2017} extend the result of \cite{DLL2013} to the case where the initial value contains vacuum.
+For about the isentropic Navier-Stokes/Allen-Cahn problem, Feireisl-Petzeltov$\mathrm{\acute{a}}$-Rocca-Schimperna \cite{FPRS2010} presented the global existence of a weak solution for the adiabatic exponent of pressure $\gamma>6$, and their result was improved to $\gamma>2$ by Chen-Wen-Zhu \cite{CWZ-19}.
+Ding-Li-Lou \cite{DLL2013} established the existence and uniqueness of global strong solution for initial boundary problem in 1-D. Chen-Guo \cite{CG2017} generalized the result of \cite{DLL2013} if the initial value contains vacuum.
+Chen-He-Huang-Shi \cite{CHHS2021} discussed the global existence and uniqueness of strong solutions for this system in bounded domain with large perturbation of the initial conditions.
+Moreover, in order to solve the problem of moving contact lines on the solid boundary, the generalized Navier boundary condition and the relaxation boundary condition are established by Chen-He-Huang-Shi \cite{CHHS2022}, and the existence and uniqueness for local strong solution in three dimensional bounded domain is obtained.